California Residential Methane Emissions Characterization (CARMEC) Study

 Why measure methane?

-Methane is an important greenhouse gas, but its sources are not well understood.
+Methane sources from buildings are not well understood.
 This project aims to collect data to understand better the contributions from gas appliances and distribution systems in homes.

 How will we use your data?